stormxio/stormx-token/README.md

 #### Standard ERC20 interface

 StormXToken is in compliance with ERC20 as described in ​eip-20.md​.
 This token contract is ownable and mintable.
 Caller of the constructor becomes the owner and only the owner can add minters for this token contract.

-For future work, minters should not mint any tokens after token migration is closed (see F-1).
+#### Mint
+The function ``mint()`` is overriden in this contract to prevent contract owner from minting tokens arbitrarily.
+There is only one valid minter which can be set by the function ``StormXToken.initialize(address swap) public onlyOwner``.
+This function ``StormXToken.initialize()`` can only be called once and is only available to contract owner.
+After this function is invoked, ``swap`` will be the only address that can call function ``mint()``.

 #### Transferring in batch